History

 October 12-14, October 16-17

-- Café Tacvba bring their Niu Güeis Tour to the Troubadour for five sold out nights.
-The iconic Mexican band played favorites from their catalogue, with the crowd enthusiastically singing every word right back at them.
+- Café Tacvba brings their Niu Güeis Tour to the Troubadour for five sold-out nights.
+The iconic Mexican band played favorites from their catalog, with the crowd enthusiastically singing every word right back at them.

 November 7